 Other places to promote your blog

-If one of your flips happen to go viral, this can result in thousands of visits per day!
+If one of your flips happens to go viral, this can result in thousands of visits per day.

 Here’s what you need to know about Flipboard (directly from Flipboard).

 Formerly StumbleUpon, Mix works in a similar manner to Flipboard.
-If one of your articles start to trend, you’ll bring in thousands of new site visitors that can be converted into raging fans. 😉
+If one of your articles starts to trend, you’ll bring in thousands of new site visitors that can be converted into raging fans.

 Digg is another curation site where you can promote your latest blog posts.
 With millions of users and followers, if your post becomes popular or becomes one of the Editor Picks, your website can receive thousands of views very quickly.